Cartoon d'Or, promoting the talents of European animation

-Amongst this short list, a jury selects 5 films that was screened during the Cartoon Forum (in order to promote 5 filmmakers each year).
-The Award Ceremony will take place on Thursday 15 September 2016 in Toulouse.
+Amongst this short list, a jury selects 5 films that was screened during the Cartoon Forum (in order to promote 5 filmmakers each year) and the winner was “Yùl and the Snake” by Gabriel Harel.
+The Award Ceremony took place place on Thursday 15 September 2016 in Toulouse.

-The jury composes of producer Clément Calvet (Superprod, France), director Mark Burton (Aardman Animations, UK) and director Alessandro Rak (MAD Entertainment, Italy).
+The jury composed of producer Clément Calvet (Superprod, France), director Mark Burton (Aardman Animations, UK) and director Alessandro Rak (MAD Entertainment, Italy).

 23 Films are taking part in the 2016 competition (award-winners at the partner festivals)